 For the Newborn:

-Skin-to-skin helps regulate the baby's temperature, breathing, heart rate and sugar levels.
-It also calms the baby so he doesn't get stressed out or cry a lot.
-It is easier for many babies to latch on to the breast when held skin-to-skin.
-It is good for both full term and premature babies.
+Skin-to-skin helps regulate the baby’s temperature, breathing, heart rate and sugar levels.
+It also calms the baby so he or she does not get stressed or cry excessively.
+It is easier for many babies to latch on to the breast when held skin-to-skin and it is beneficial for both full term and premature babies.

 - Less initial weight loss

-- Positively influences state organization (moving from sleep to awake & back) and motor system modulation (smoothness of movement)
+- Positively influences state organisation (moving from sleep to awake and back) and motor system modulation (smoothness of movement)